ikorolev72/snmpcheck/README.md

 - add/remove/show tasks table. task monitoring, task status/progress/warning update, message system between tasks level and workers.
 - html templates
 - two dummy workers
+- command line tool 'task starter'.

 ### What not yet ready:
 - autentification do not used
-- not crontab task starting ( task start only from 'add task' page now ), but prepared hook for it.
+- _not crontab task starting ( task start only from 'add task' page now ), but prepared hook for it._
 - do not test real workers
 - do not collect ip yet ( from pgsql, only from existing group )